Winterr4077/Coding-Practice/HTML + CSS/Developer Profile/README.md

 ## 🧪 Project: Developer Profile Page

-Build a polished one-page **Developer Profile** for yourself (or a fictional character like Pepo).
+Build a polished one-page **Developer Profile** for yourself.
 The goal is to structure it like a real portfolio, showcasing personal info, skills, and a highlighted project.

 ---